jlee0987/galactic-age-calculator/README.md

 ### 🪐 Galactic Age Calculator
-This Java program calculates a user's age based on a planet's solar years.<br/>
+This Java program that calculates a user's age based on a planet's solar years.<br/>
-It computes the user's age on Mercury, Venus, Jupiter and Saturn.